 The District may interview and will select from among all Central Office Resource Teacher applicants and Master Teacher applicants who have been deemed qualified by the Human Resource Services Division.
 All advertisements for such positions shall specify that at least two (2) years of experience at a priority staffing school are highly desirable.
-Central Office Resource Teachers and Master Teachers shall be selected for an initial assignment of up to three (3) years, with an option of a fourth (4th) year based on District needs.
-Following their assignment, incumbent Central Office Resource Teachers and Master Teachers may be reselected for an additional three (3) year assignment, providing no other qualified unit member applies; otherwise, they must observe a one (1) year hiatus before reapplying for any Central Office Resource Teacher or Master Teacher vacancy.
 The District shall advertise such positions through position vacancy announcements as they become available throughout the school year.
-Positions that are to be rotated for the ensuing school year shall be announced prior to the beginning of the May post and bid period.